- Coloured pens or pencils

 Make the charters

-- Everyone should work together to come up with an autism-friendly charter.
+- Tell everyone they're going to work together to come up with an autism-friendly charter.
 This is a list of actions and steps that people can take to create a more autism-friendly community.

-- Everyone should work together to make copies of the charter to hand to local shops, businesses, and services.
+- Everyone should work together, either individually or in pairs, to make copies of the charter to hand to local shops, businesses, and services.
 They could make a digital charter to print, or make copies by hand.
+It’s a good idea to have around 10, depending on how many places people want to visit.
+If you’re making them by hand, they don’t need to look exactly the same, as long as the words don’t change.

 Plan your route